Restaurants with BYO in Sydney

 Corkage: $8 per person

-Veggies get loads of love here: the cauliflower salad is snazzed up with dots of cranberries, walnuts and pistachios, the baked pumpkin kibbeh gets a soft serve of fiore di latte on top and the Stracciatella (a rich Italian soup) comes with smoked eggplant and pine nuts.
+Veggies get loads of love here: the cauliflower salad is snazzed up with dots of cranberries, walnuts and pistachios, the baked pumpkin kibbeh gets a soft serve of fiore di latte on top and the stracciatella comes with smoked eggplant and pine nuts.
 Proteins are also a flavour fest – the duck bastilla packs a hit of cinnamon and the kingfish is seasoned with sumac.

 Corkage: $15 per bottle